gilly7/gilly7/README.md

 ## Hey 👋, This is Gilbert Ng'eno
  <!-- Gilbert loves coding in Java, Kotlin and Go programming languages.  -->
  💻  Software Engineer and avid reader.
-Very passionate about opensource and blockchain technology.
+Very passionate about opensource and AI technology.

 <div align="center">